 Our Reconciliation Action Plan with Indigenous Peoples

 At Agnico Eagle, our ongoing journey toward reconciliation is driven by a deep-rooted belief in social, economic and environmental responsibility toward the communities in which we operate.
-The decision to develop a Reconciliation Action Plan (RAP) reflects our commitment to doing what is right while being guided by our values.
+The decision to develop a Reconciliation Action Plan reflects our commitment to doing what is right while being guided by our values.